-It is preferable to carry out these procedures on a workbench or table which has a covered top.
+It is preferable to carry out these procedures on a workbench or table that has a covered top.
 A piece of shallow nap rug or an old, coarse blanket is an ideal covering.
-Such a covering not only reduces the chances of the rifle slipping and being scratched, but it serves also to trap pins, plungers and springs that may otherwise get lost.
+Such a covering not only reduces the chances of the rifle slipping and being scratched, but it serves also to trap pins, plungers, and springs that may otherwise get lost.
 It is advisable to have a container - such as a shoebox - in which each part can be placed as it is removed from the firearm.

-Before attempting to disassemble the rifle for the first time, study the parts drawing and parts list so as to be familiar with the relative position, appearance and name of each part.
+Before attempting to disassemble the rifle for the first time, study the parts drawing and parts list so as to be familiar with the relative position, appearance, and name of each part.
 Carry out the disassembly slowly and carefully note the position of the part in the firearm before starting to remove it.
 If a part is under spring tension (such as, the Safety Selector, Bolt Stop, Trigger) remove it cautiously and anticipate the direction the spring and plunger are most likely to "jump."

 WARNING: If a spring or plunger become lost do not use a substitute.
 Springs of correct tension are vital to the safe and reliable performance of firearms.
-Before starting disassembly, remove the sling, scope and scope rings.
+Before starting disassembly, remove any attached sling, scope, and rings and place the rear sight blade in its down flat position.